Hannils/Event-Stream-Processing/README.md

   Today we focused mostly on implementing the functionality of the Classify function of the AnomalyClassifier.
 We finally installed Rider which improved effieciency by infinite %.
 We built our in-memory store with autoclear functionality such as a rolling window, removing the oldest stored event and interval based clearing.
 We started cleaning up with some util functions, separating, and de-coupling them from other functions.

+  ### Day 6

+  Today we focused on getting our TestHost for the webserver up and running.
+Our intention was to test using generated data from Faker.Net Github Repo.
+When that was done we rewrote and restructured some of our functions along with implemented a basic trendingHandler.
+We also wrote a script which sent requests using curl with about 0.5 seconds delay on a loop as to simulate an event stream.
 </details>